projectPythonator/primeCompression/README.md

 new files using .cpp and .hpp
 will move over the old files to new extentions and update make file later

+CURRENT USAGE
+currently you can try this out but its not that user friendly
+steps are
+1.) type make [need to type it twice with make -j since have dep bug]
+2.) type "./moveIt" to move data to the build/data for program
+3.) adjust the current bounds file [not user friendly that much]
+4.) ./prog.out > yourFileName.bin [or what ever extention]
+will give a short mapping of programs to txt files

 BOUND INFO
 some information on the bounds and ranges I am planning to work with
 1.)
 I am planning to use 2^15 sieve block sizes per thread bounds listed below